KaleidoSkeleton Ti : The Desi Cyborg (2020 - 21)

 (view documentation No.2)

-Published In 1.
-BFI’s Official Sound and Sight ‘Winter Special’ Magazine for Films of the Year 2021-22 (Vol 32, Issue 1), buy here.
+1. BFI’s Official Sound and Sight ‘Winter Special’ Magazine for Films of the Year 2021-22 (Vol 32, Issue 1), buy here.2.
+BFI website, ‘KaleidoSkeleton Ti: Desi Cyborg’ as a part of ‘the best of 2021 in experimental cinema.’
+View here.

 3. Able Zine, Issue 2, Disabled Artists Interview on Cyborgs and working with Art and Technology alongside world-renowned Black and Brown Disability Justice Organisers and pioneers of the Disability Justice Movement.